 Normally, a 1% interest rate per month may be added to your fee (see RCW43.17.240).
 Due to COVID-19, interest for this year may be waived as long as you have an approved agreement on file.

 Email Vanessa O’Daniel or call 360-407-6731 to set up this agreement or get more information.

 Your business must pay the fee if you:

-Are there types of waste that are not counted?
+What types of waste are not counted toward my fee?

 - On-site recycled waste

 - Exempt waste